-25.2 The Agent may rely upon any communication, instrument and document that has been delivered between appropriate persons and has been signed or has the name and seal attached by such appropriate persons and believed by the Agent to be true and correct, and may act in reliance upon any written opinion or explanatory letter of experts appointed by the Agent within the reasonably necessary extent in relation to this Agreement.
+25.2 The Agent may rely upon any communication, instrument and document (including a Drawdown Request received in accordance with the provisions of Clause 5.1) that has been delivered between appropriate persons and has been signed or has the name and seal attached by such appropriate persons and believed by the Agent to be true and correct, and may act in reliance upon any written opinion or explanatory letter of experts appointed by the Agent within the reasonably necessary extent in relation to this Agreement.

 25.3 The Agent shall perform its duties and exercise its authorities provided for in this Agreement with the due care of a good manager.

-25.4 Neither the Agent nor any of its directors, employees or agents shall be liable to the Lenders for any acts or omissions conducted by the Agent pursuant to, or in connection with this Agreement, except for its or their willful misconduct or negligence.
-The Lenders (other than Lenders who act as the Agent) shall jointly and severally indemnify the Agent for any and all liabilities, damages, losses and expenses (including, without limitation, any expenses paid to avoid or minimize any damages or losses and paid in order to recover any damages or losses (including attorney’s fees)) incurred by the Agent in the course of the performance of its duties under this Agreement, to the extent not reimbursed by the Borrower, and only for the amount outstanding after deducting the portion for which the Agent should contribute, calculated pursuant to the Agent’s Commitment Ratio.
-Provided, however, that if any of the Lenders cannot perform the indemnity for which it is liable, the Agent’s Commitment Ratio shall be figured by dividing the Agent’s Commitment Ratio by the aggregate of the Commitment Ratio of the Lenders other than such non-indemnifying Lenders.
+25.4 Neither the Agent nor any of its directors, employees or agents shall be liable to the Lenders for any acts or omissions conducted by the Agent pursuant to, or in connection with this Agreement, except for its or their willful misconduct or [gross] negligence.
+The Lenders (other than Lenders who act as the Agent) shall jointly and severally indemnify the Agent for any and all liabilities and Loss incurred by the Agent in the course of the performance of its duties under this Agreement, to the extent not reimbursed by the Borrower, and only for the amount outstanding after deducting the portion for which the Agent should contribute, calculated pursuant to the Agent’s Commitment Ratio.
+Provided, however, that for the period where the Lending Obligations of one or more of the Lenders are extinguished before All Lenders’ Lending Obligations are extinguished, and where the Outstanding Individual Loan Money of such Lender is outstanding, the Commitment Ratio shall be figured by deeming the principal amount of such Outstanding Individual Loan Money as the Commitment Amount of such Lender, and for the period after All Lenders’ Lending Obligations are extinguished, and where the repayment of all obligations pursuant to this Agreement have not been completed, the percentage shall be that of the total principal amount of the Outstanding Individual Loan Money per each Lender to the Total Outstanding Balance as of that time.
+Further, if any of the Lenders cannot perform the indemnity for which it is liable, the Agent’s Commitment Ratio shall be figured by dividing the Agent’s Commitment Ratio by the aggregate of the Commitment Ratio of the Lenders other than such non-indemnifying Lenders.

+25.5 If the Majority Lenders or All Lenders give written instructions, the Agent shall conduct acts in accordance with such instructions to the extent that such instructions do not violate any provision expressly provided for in this Agreement and are legal.
+In this case, the Agent shall not be liable to the Borrower or the Lender for the results arising from such acts.

+25.6 Unless the Agent receives from the Borrower or the Lender notice of the existence of an event provided for in each item of Clause 22.1 or each item of Clause 22.2, the Agent shall be deemed to have no knowledge of the existence of such event.

-25.5 The Agent shall not be liable for the validity of this Agreement, nor shall guarantee any matters represented by the parties in this Agreement.
+25.7 The Agent shall not be liable for the validity of this Agreement, nor shall guarantee any matters represented by the parties in this Agreement.
 The Lenders shall enter into, and conduct transactions contemplated in, this Agreement at its sole discretion by conducting investigations as to the necessary matters including creditworthiness of the Borrower on the basis of the documents, information and other data as it has deemed appropriate.